alexellis/arkade/README.md

 An arkade "tool" is a CLI that can be downloaded for your operating system.
 Arkade downloads statically-linked binaries from their upstream locations on GitHub or a the vendor's chosen URL such as with `kubectl` and `terraform`.

+> Did you know?
+Arkade users run `arkade get` both on their local workstations, and on their CI runners such as GitHub Actions or Jenkins.

 ## Download CLI tools with arkade

 arkade downloads the correct version of a CLI for your OS and CPU.